 When you're lucky enough to be invited out for drinks with your colleagues, simply taking part and not hiding away will work wonders in team bonding.
 Not only will this prevent you from being labelled as boring, but it will also give you the opportunity to let your interpersonal skills shine through.
 You also have to be careful not to keep saying no, or it could come across as unfriendly.

 - Method #4 - Don't Pretend To Be Someone You're Not

 If you spend 8-10 hours a day with people, it doesn't take too long for them to know most things there are to know about you.
 As such, if you initially pretend to be someone you're not just to fit in, it will eventually come to light.
 Authenticity is important if you want the respect of your colleagues, so be sure to be yourself and trust that your new workmates will like you for who you are.

 - Method #5 - Hold On To Contentious Opinions

 We all have opinions on life's big subjects like politics, sports, and the rest - something that can lead to heated arguments in the workplace if they're disclosed.
-While there may be a time later when your standing affords you the ability to give you two penneth, it's best, at first, to keep your mouth shut when contentious subjects arise.
+While there may be a time later when your standing allows you to give yourself two penneth, it's best first to keep your mouth shut when contentious subjects arise.

 Work On Your Interpersonal Skills With OCA Online Courses and Training

 Fitting into a new workplace is important, but if you need to work on this aspect of yourself, don't worry, as help is at hand!
-That help comes in the form of video-based, CPD-accredited short courses, like our Develop Your Interpersonal Skills Certificate, which offers an immersive and engaging way to learn new professional skills.
+That help comes in the form of video-based, CPD-Endorsed short courses like our Develop Your Interpersonal Skills Course, which offers an immersive and engaging way to learn new professional skills.